controlplaneio-fluxcd/d1-fleet/README.md

 - `Commit statuses` -> `Access: Read and write`
 - `Contents` -> `Access: Read and write`
 - `Metadata` -> `Access: Read-only`

+This token will be stored in all clusters to authenticate with GitHub to pull the fleet desired state from the `d1-fleet`, `d1-infra` and `d1-apps` repositories.
+The token is also used to automate the Helm chart updates in the `d1-infra` and `d1-apps` repositories, where the bot account has push access.

 ## Bootstrap Procedure